 They were subsequently rescued and returned home.
 These islands, therefore, were deemed excessively distant from the Maldives to be sustainably colonized by Maldivians.

-As a result, the Chagos Islands were overlooked by their northern neighbors for several generations.
+The Chagos Islands were overlooked by their northern neighbors for several generations.
 This neglect might be one reason why the Chagos ecosystems have shown to be resilient to climate change and environmental disruption.

 7. Hoggar National Park